Halium/docs/porting/index.md

  3. Change to the directory where the boot images have been created with the command `cout`.
  4. Boot the kernel image with: `fastboot boot hybris-boot.img`

-** //TOOD: what are we supposed to do with the systemimage?
-What can we expect from it?
+**//TODO: what are we supposed to do with the systemimage?
+What can we expect from it?**

 ## Debugging